-The company stated: “[Y]ou can use Shopping campaigns to promote your online and local inventory, boost traffic to your website or local store, and find better qualified leads”, while YouTube, Gmail, and Google Discover are among the services affected.
+The company noted: “You can use Shopping campaigns to promote your online and local inventory, boost traffic to your website or local store, and find better qualified leads”.
+YouTube, Gmail, and Google Discover are among the services affected.

 The Best Ethical Gmail Alternatives

-Here, we’ve listed a variety of ethical alternatives, many of which offer something a little different from Google’s flagship email service.
-Some options charge, but shouldn’t necessarily be disregarded in favour of a ‘free’ app which scoops up your data.
+Below is listed a variety of ethical alternatives, many of which offer something a little different from Google’s flagship email service.
+Some options charge a fee, but shouldn’t necessarily be disregarded in favor of a ‘free’ app which scoops up your data as a consequence.

-ProtonMail is arguably the best ethical Gmail alternative, and among the most popular for good reason.
+ProtonMail is a capable Gmail alternative, and among the most popular.

-The service is incorporated and located in Switzerland, meaning that all user data is protected by Swiss privacy laws – some of the best worldwide.
+Located and incorporated in Switzerland, all user data is protected by Swiss privacy laws.

 “We are scientists, engineers, and developers drawn together by a shared vision of protecting civil liberties online.
 This is why we created ProtonMail, an easy to use secure email service with built-in end-to-end encryption and state of the art security features.
 Our goal is to build an internet that respects privacy and is secure against cyberattacks.”